Simply copy and paste the following command line in your terminal to create your first Strapi project.

 But please be aware that every person working in a Sales position has a bit of an ego.
 That's a positive thing!
 Showing gratefulness to your Sales teammates is the greatest compliment they could ever receive.
 It's like the ultimate approval from your Sensei.

 My teammates spend an incalculable amount of time building an awesome product, and they rarely get the chance to see how the community uses it to solve so many problems.
 And when you're an awesome person building an awesome product, you should expect awesome outcomes.

 That's why salespeople should always take the time to share a few sentences, a screenshot, a comment... or whatever it is that gives Developers a real idea of the final usage of the product.
 We're sharing more than feedback here.
 It's about transmitting daily inspiration and positive vibes to other people.
 It's like being a route to the API config. 🤓

 At Strapi, we consider feedback a gift, and the #feedback Slack channel has at least one message per day.

-Still, field experience feedback can hardly be considered actionable since it doesn't rely on exact data, which is a requirement for product-decision making.
-If you ever feel that way, always remember that it's not just about giving precious insights, it's about creating as many 'Ahh, that's nice to read!' moments.
+Still, field experience feedback can hardly be considered actionable since it doesn't rely on exact data, a requirement for product-decision making.
+If you ever feel that way, remember that it's not just about giving precious insights; it's about creating as many 'Ahh, that's nice to read!' moments.

 On the other hand, a best practice all engineering teams should follow is to open a "cross-team hub".
-A place to share the goals, decisions makers, the functional scope, timeline, dependencies, and information in order to get ready for a successful release.
+A place to share the goals, decision-makers, functional scope, timeline, dependencies, and information to get ready for a successful release.
 It's even more useful when you're working on a highly technical project like the refactoring of your query engine ;) Thus, you're empowering Sales (and not only them!) with a vision.

 Thanks for reading this article!
 And if you feel aligned with it, Strapi has job openings both in Sales and Developer positions ;)